disforw/goveelife/README.md

 This custom Home Assistant integration is a work in progress that uses the newly released API 2.0 by Govee.
 Feel free to contribute, all help is appreciated.

 ## Supported Devices
-* All lights - Light entity
+* Lights - Light entity, color selection, dimming
 * Heaters - Climate, power, oscillation
-* Air Purifiers - Fan entity
+* Air Purifiers - Fan entity, presets
-* Fans - Fan entity
+* Fans - Fan entity, presets
 * Ice Maker - power switch
 * Aroma Diffuser - power switch
+* Socket - power switch

 ## How can YOU help?